Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Buying an apartment

 If you just moved to Berlin, **don't buy an apartment**.
 Buying is harder than renting.
 If you just started a new job, you won't get a mortgage.
 If you don't have EU citizenship or [permanent residence](/glossary/Niederlassungserlaubnis), you won't get a mortgage.
+If you don't know the housing market well, you can make really bad decisions.

 ## Important knowledge

 ### Anmeldung

-Always choose a place where you can register your address (the *[[Anmeldung]]*).
-If you can't register your address, it will make your life much harder.
-Some short-term apartments don't allow the *Anmeldung*.
-Don't choose those places.
+The *[[Anmeldung]]* is really important.
+Always choose a place where the *Anmeldung* is allowed.
+If you can't register your address, it makes your life much harder.

 **[Why the Anmeldung is important ➞](/guides/anmeldung-in-english-berlin#why-you-must-register-your-address)**